JonasKoziorek/PinBall/README.md

 ![plot](images/screenshot.PNG)

-You can bounce the balls of with pressing down arrow.
+At start you can bounce the balls off with pressing down arrow.
 The flippers on the bottom are cotroled by left and right arrows.

 ![Alt Text](images/video.gif)

+The game is buggy, especially the collision detection of curved objects doesn't work well.
+I created it in course of one month and with no previous experience with SDL, Chipmunk or CMake.